Slavic dragon

 The Polish smok (e.g. Wawel Dragon of Kraków) or the Ukrainian or Belarusian smok (смок), tsmok (цмок), can also be included.
 In some Slavic traditions smok is an ordinary snake which may turn into a dragon with age.

 Some of the common motifs concerning Slavic dragons include their identification as masters of weather or water source; that they start life as snakes; and that both the male and female can be romantically involved with humans.

+Nomenclature

 Etymology

 The Slavic terms descend from Proto-Slavic *zmьjь.
 The further derivation that Serbo-Croatian zmaj "dragon" and zemlja "earth" ultimately descend from the same Proto-Slavic root zьm-, from the zero grade of Proto-Indo-European *ǵhdem, was proposed by Croatian linguist Petar Skok.
 Lithuanian scholarship also points out that the connection of the snake (zmey) with the earthly realm is even more pronounced in folk incantations, since its name would etymologically mean 'earthly (being); that which creeps underground'.

+The Russian zmei, Ukrainian zmiy may be rendered "serpent", but a "flying serpent" is always implicit, and similarly for the Belarusian zmiej, hence "dragon".

+There is dissenting opinion that the Romanian zmeu may not be a loan word from the Slavic zmei group of words, but rather an early borrowing from the Thracian language.